opencv/opencv/modules/gpu/doc/image_processing.rst

     The source matrix should be continuous, otherwise reallocation and data copying is performed.
 The function chooses an operation mode depending on the flags, size, and channel count of the source matrix:

     *
-        If the source matrix is complex and the output is not specified as real, the destination matrix is complex, has the ``dft_size``    size and ``CV_32FC2``    type.
+        If the source matrix is complex and the output is not specified as real, the destination matrix is complex and has the ``dft_size``    size and ``CV_32FC2``    type.
 The destination matrix contains a full result of the DFT (forward or inverse).

     *
         If the source matrix is complex and the output is specified as real, the function assumes that its input is the result of the forward transform (see next item).
 The destionation matrix has the ``dft_size``    size and ``CV_32FC1``    type.
 It contains the result of the inverse DFT.